Devon White (baseball): Florida Marlins

+After the 1995 season, White signed with the Florida Marlins and won another World Series in 1997, although he only hit .215 in the playoffs that year.
+He is notable for being the only player to be the batter for the last out of two different World Series in which he was a member of the winning team, as he flew out to Pete Incaviglia two at-bats prior to Joe Carter's walk-off home run that ended the 1993 series, and grounded out to his former teammate on the 1993 Toronto Blue Jays Tony Fernández who proceeded to throw Bobby Bonilla out at home in the play before Edgar Rentería's walk-off hit to end the 1997 series.

 Later years

 He later played with the Arizona Diamondbacks, the Los Angeles Dodgers, and the Milwaukee Brewers before retiring in 2002.
 On April 11, 2000, while leading off for the Dodgers as the first batter in the first game at Oracle Park (then called Pacific Bell Park) in San Francisco, White recorded the first base hit in the ballpark's history, off Giants pitcher Kirk Rueter.

 Career statistics

-In 1941 games over 17 seasons, White posted a .263 batting average (1934-for-7344) with 1125 runs, 378 doubles, 71 triples, 208 home runs, 846 RBI, 346 stolen bases, 541 bases on balls, .319 on-base percentage and .419 slugging percentage.
+In 1941 games over 17 seasons, White posted a .263 batting average (1,934-for-7,344) with 1125 runs, 378 doubles, 71 triples, 208 home runs, 846 RBI, 346 stolen bases, 541 bases on balls, .319 on-base percentage and .419 slugging percentage.
 He finished his career with a .986 fielding percentage playing at all three outfield positions.
-In 49 postseason games including three World Series, White batted .296 (56-for-189) with 27 runs, 12 doubles, 4 triples, 3 home runs, 20 RBI, 7 stolen bases and 19 walks.
+In 49 postseason games, including three World Series, White batted .296 (56-for-189) with 27 runs, 12 doubles, 4 triples, 3 home runs, 20 RBI, 7 stolen bases, and 19 walks.